 If you have a first-degree relative with bipolar disorder, such as a parent or sibling, you may be at higher risk for developing the disorder.
-For many people, the first symptoms tend to There is not appear during teenage years or early adulthood.
+For many people, the first symptoms tend to appear during the teenage years or in early adulthood.
 Although bipolar disorder can be diagnosed at any age, the typical age of onset is 25.

 Diagnosing Bipolar Disorder

 There is not a medical diagnostic test, such as blood work or x-rays, to help with the diagnosis of bipolar disorder.
-However, making an appointment with your primary care provider is an important first step.
-Your health care provider can perform a physical exam and may order medical tests that will rule out other medical conditions that have similar symptoms.
-If other conditions are not found, a referral to a mental health professional may be given to help with diagnosis.
+However, a healthcare provider can perform a physical exam and may order medical tests that will rule out other medical conditions that have similar symptoms.
+If other conditions are not found, a referral to another medical or mental health professional may be provided to help with diagnosis.

-The way bipolar disorder symptoms manifest, the duration of symptoms, and the overall effect on a person may vary greatly from person to person.
-The manic symptoms of bipolar disorder may be especially difficult for some people to understand as people may react differently during these episodes.
-For example, when manic episodes occur, one person may experience mania or hypomania episodes with feelings of frustration or irritability while another may exhibit a decreased need for sleep, accelerated thinking, or hyperactivity.
+The way mania symptoms manifest, their duration, and their effects can vary from person to person.
+For example, when manic episodes occur, one person may experience feelings of frustration or irritability, while another may exhibit a decreased need for sleep, accelerated thinking, or hyperactivity.

 When manic symptoms of bipolar disorder emerge, it’s not uncommon for one to experience feelings of creativity, heightened energy, or euphoria.
 Some people may feel they are destined for greatness or are invincible.

-While the overall feeling of increased energy and euphoria may feel good at first, manic episodes can cause a spiral in emotions.
-For instance, during this phase, some people engage in dangerous or inappropriate behavior.
-They may become sexually promiscuous, gamble, or go on spending sprees.
+While the increased energy and elation may feel good at first, manic episodes can cause risky behavior and highs that may be difficult to sustain.
+For instance, during this phase, some people become more sexually promiscuous than normal while other people gamble or go on spending sprees.
 Some people are easily angered, may start fights or lash out at others, or blame those who criticize their behavior.